emrey99/TradingWeb/README.md

-# Simple trading website

 # Description
 A basic website about trading .
 HTML and CSS used .
+Flask will be added

 # Technology